Manojkl/Cost_To_Consumers-CTC/AGI/Readme.md

 2. Acting Humanly: Imitating human behavior (e.g., passing the Turing Test).
 3. Thinking Rationally: Applying logical reasoning to reach conclusions.
 4. Acting Rationally: Achieving goals through rational actions (the intelligent agent approach).

+## Types of AI according to Arend Hintze

+("Understanding the four types of AI, from reactive robots to self-aware beings")[https://theconversation.com/understanding-the-four-types-of-ai-from-reactive-robots-to-self-aware-beings-67616]

+1. **Reactive machines**: Limited AI that only reacts to different kinds of stimuli based on preprogrammed rules.
+Does not use memory and thus cannot learn with new data.
+IBM’s Deep Blue that beat chess champion Garry Kasparov in 1997 was an example of a reactive machine.

+2. **Limited memory**: Most modern AI is considered to be limited memory.
+It can use memory to improve over time by being trained with new data, typically through an artificial neural network or other training model.
+Deep learning, a subset of machine learning, is considered limited-memory artificial intelligence.

+3. **Theory of mind**: Theory of mind AI does not currently exist, but research is ongoing into its possibilities.
+It describes AI that can emulate the human mind and has decision-making capabilities equal to that of a human, including recognizing and remembering emotions and reacting in social situations as a human would.

+4. **Self-aware**: A step above theory of mind AI, self-aware AI describes a mythical machine that is aware of its own existence and has the intellectual and emotional capabilities of a human.
+Like theory of mind AI, self-aware AI does not currently exist.